ChloeWoodman/GAME/readme.txt

 ---user.json stores user submit data in a JSON format.

+Coding comventions used:
+* Simple statement ends in semicolon
+* Complex statement will not end in semicolon
+* Opening bracket at the end of first line
+* Using one space before opening bracket
+* Lines are short in length, < 80 char
+* camelCase hyphens
+* Lower case file names

 REFERENCES:
 earthgif.gif for html main page is from NASA galaxy.png is from https://www.pngall.com/galaxy-png/download/14481